cpldcpu/LatentSpaceExplorer/README.md

 A web-based interactive tool to explore the latent space of a variational autoencoder (VAE) that was trained on the MNIST dataset.
 Idea shamelessly taken from [N8s implementation](https://n8python.github.io/mnistLatentSpace/).

 This was an exercise in "speed-prompting" starting with a Claude Artifact and then using the "Copilot Edits" interface with Sonnet and o1-preview to complete the artifact and training code.
-Total time until all functionality was implemented, including training was 2:30h.
+Total time until all functionality was implemented, including training, was ~2h30.

 The app is based on Typescript, React, Tailwind, Vite and uses an onnx runtime for inference.
 The training code uses pytorch.
 I reused the harness from the [Neural Network Visualizer](https://github.com/cpldcpu/neural-network-visualizer), to speed up deployment.